 So keep an eye out for obvious cases of plagiarism.
 Most legit grammar or plagiarism checkers will have no issue flagging the obvious:

-However, what’s less obvious is the issue of “rephrasing,” where writers basically rewrite what they’re already seeing rank in positions one through five on page one.
+However, the issue of “rephrasing” is less obvious, where writers rewrite what they’re already seeing rank in positions one through five on page one.

 Internet accessibility is rightfully becoming a necessity.
 We should all be doing more.

 But on a very basic level, image alternative text was originally created to help people better understand what an image is depicting.
 It’s like a basic, succinct description that lives in your page’s code.
 And as it turns out, search engines also use it to better understand your page’s content.

 Click on any image inside most content management systems, like WordPress, and you can quickly spell out what each image is depicting.

 (Yes, in an ideal world, you should also rename all image file types, too.
 But this isn’t always super practical if you’re doing a lot of content across a lot of writers, unless you literally have dedicated people internally, or interns, doing it full-time.)

 Again, this isn’t new.
 Most marketers and writers know they should be doing this stuff.